-\Mr. Renacci. -- which, as you know, is expected -- premiums are expected to increase 88 percent.
+Mr. RENACCI [continuing].
+Which, as you know, is expected-

+premiums are expected to increase 88 percent.

-\Mr. Cohen.
+Mr. COHEN.
 So, obviously, I am talking about, you know, averages across the country.
-I am not talking about a specific business in Ohio, so I can't necessarily speak to --
+I am not talking about a specific business in Ohio, so I can't necessarily speak to-

-\Mr. Renacci.
+Mr. RENACCI.
 I am talking about a district, too.
-I am talking about an area --
+I am talking about an area-

-\Mr. Cohen.
-Or a district in Ohio.
-But one thing you can tell them that is a real benefit to small businesses under the Affordable Care Act, once it is fully implemented in 2014 are two things.
+Mr. COHEN.
+I am not talking about a specific district in Ohio.
+But one thing you can tell them that is a real benefit to small businesses under the Affordable Care Act, once it is fully implemented in 2014, actually there are two things.

-Traditionally, businesses with high -- in higher-risk types of employments, say construction workers, the cost of health care coverage for them was extremely high, because they could be up-rated based on an industry factor.
-They can't do that any more, beginning in 2014.
+Traditionally, businesses with high-in higher-risk types of employment, say construction workers, the cost of healthcare coverage for them was extremely high, because they could be up-rated based on an industry factor.
+They can't do that anymore, beginning in 2014.

 The second thing is that, for smaller employers, if you had one employee with high health costs, you could be up-rated because of the health condition of that one employee.
-Can't do that any more after 2014.
+They can't do that anymore after 2014.